-Anything that makes a parents' ultimate goal – a good sleep routine for their baby – easier is most definitely worth its weight in gold, as any bleary-eyed mum or dad will tell you.
-This is why a smart baby monitor is often one of the first items on a new parent's shopping list.
+A smart Wi-Fi baby monitor is increasingly part of any parent's shopping list, and for good reason.
+Anything that makes the ultimate goal – a good sleep routine for the baby – easier is worth its weight in gold, as any bleary-eyed mum or dad will tell you.

 Smart baby monitors: What to consider

 In many cases, the audio and visual picture quality and monitoring capabilities will depend on your Wi-Fi connection.
 If you have a huge house or your baby's nursery is in a Wi-Fi blackspot, you'll want to think carefully about your options before forking out.

 Depending how you intend to keep tabs on your little one, the likelihood is you'll want to dedicate a tablet or phone to showing the stream, as well as getting crying alerts to your smartphones via push notifications, so having a spare device will also be a consideration.
 This is where devices like the Amazon Echo Show come in, letting you have the feed from your camera displayed permanently on the screen – so look out for Works with Alexa integration.

 We braved bedtime with 11-month old William and tested the latest smart video and audio baby monitors, rating them in terms of ease of use, audio and visual capabilities, night-vision quality, app features, design and added extras.

 These include how easy on the ear its lullaby is, and whether it offers two-way communication.
 Here’s our edited selection below – and don’t forget to check back as they’ll be added to later in the year as new designs launch…